School-of-Life-Project/Portal/README.md

 ## Known Issues
 - In some EPUB documents, navigation using the Table of Contents is broken.
 This is a bug and will be fixed in the next release.
+- In some EPUB documents, Table of Contents items have excessive padding.
+This is a bug and will be fixed in the next release.
 - The tab order of Course Map items is incorrect.
 This is a bug and will be fixed in the next release.
 - External links are broken inside the textbook viewer.
 This is caused by [a bug in Tauri](https://github.com/tauri-apps/tauri/issues/9912).
 - When compiling Portal as a Linux AppImage, external links and folder buttons are broken.
 This is caused by [a bug in Tauri](https://github.com/tauri-apps/tauri/issues/6172).